nandkk05/Splash-screen/README.md

 # Splash-screen Android Studio

-Download this Raw file (Android studio project).
+This is a basic coding package for Android.
+You can clone this file for your personal use.
 This is a sample Android Studio project for educational purpose only.

-All Rights Reserved.
-©️Copyright
+Clone and Enjoy 😊